FlowFuse/website/src/blog/2024/03/flowfuse-on-siemens-iot2050.md

 ## Prerequisites

 In this guide we will be working with the IoT2050 Advanced, *6ES7 647-0BA00-1YA2*.
 The device has been [upgraded](https://support.industry.siemens.com/cs/attachments/109741799/IOT2050_How_To_Firmware_Update_V1.3.pdf) to the latest firmware at the time of writing this article of v1.3.1.
 We will be leveraging the IOT2050_Example_Image_V1.3.1.zip image which is a debian base OS.
 To complete this guide, knowledge of linux based cli is necessary.
 Documentation to complete these requirements can be found [here](https://support.industry.siemens.com/cs/document/109741799/downloads-for-simatic-iot20x0?dti=0&lc=en-GB).
-Our boot order is the following:

 ## Step by Step Guide